2003 Brazilian Grand Prix: Private test session

 On Friday morning, a two-hour test session took place for teams who opted for limited testing during the season.
-In variable weather conditions that saw rain fell 90 minutes in, Renault driver Jarno Trulli set the session's fastest lap, a 1-minute and 14.262 seconds.
+In variable weather conditions that saw rain fell 90 minutes in, Renault driver Jarno Trulli set the session's fastest lap, a 1:14.262.
 Antônio Pizzonia was second in a Jaguar and his teammate Mark Webber third.
 Alonso, Fisichella, Allan McNish, the Renault test driver, Minardi's Jos Verstappen, Ralph Firman for Jordan and Wilson made up positions four to nine.
 During the session, Pizzonia drove the spare Jaguar after a mechanical fault stopped his race car at the Subida dos Boxes corner.
 With 36 minutes remaining, Firman abandoned his car in the pit lane with a drive shaft problem.
 Alonso subsequently spun on the Reta Oposta straight and was beached in a gravel trap at the Descida do Lago turn.
 His Renault was undamaged.

 Practice and warm-up sessions

 There were three practice sessions preceding Sunday's race: one 60-minute session on Friday morning and two 45-minute sessions on Saturday morning.
-In the first practice session, held in torrential weather conditions and saw four drivers record no lap times, Michael Schumacher was quickest with a lap of 1 minute and 28.060 seconds, followed by Coulthard, British American Racing (BAR) driver Jenson Button, Trulli, Montoya, Barrichello, the Toyota pair of Olivier Panis and Cristiano da Matta, Fisichella and Heinz-Harald Frentzen of Sauber.
+In the first practice session, held in torrential weather conditions and saw four drivers record no lap times, Michael Schumacher was quickest with a lap of 1:28.060, followed by Coulthard, British American Racing (BAR) driver Jenson Button, Trulli, Montoya, Barrichello, the Toyota pair of Olivier Panis and Cristiano da Matta, Fisichella and Heinz-Harald Frentzen of Sauber.
 Seconds after Räikkönen exited the pit lane, he lost control of his vehicle into the Reta Oposta straight and spun onto some grass.
 He narrowly avoided a collision with a barrier to his left.
-With fifteen minutes to go, Pizzonia crashed heavily leaving the Curva do Sol turn and struck the barriers on both sides of the circuit on his first timed lap, temporarily stopping the session so that his Jaguar car could be removed from the track.
+With 15 minutes to go, Pizzonia crashed heavily leaving the Curva do Sol turn and struck the barriers on both sides of the circuit on his first timed lap, temporarily stopping the session so that his Jaguar car could be removed from the track.
 After the session restarted, Alonso slid on the wet track and made minor contact against a wall at the Senna S chicane.

 The circuit was sodden for the beginning of the second practice session and dried as it progressed to provide every driver with dry track acclimatisation.
-Barrichello set the pace with a 1-minute and 14.071 seconds lap.
+Barrichello set the pace with a 1:14.071 lap.
 Ralf Schumacher, Montoya, Michael Schumacher, Alonso, Räikkönen, Pizzonia, Webber, Coulthard and Heidfeld made up positions two to ten.
-In warm weather conditions, the final practice session was led by Panis who recorded a time of 1 minute and 13.457 seconds, ahead of Michael Schumacher, Trulli, Coulthard, Montoya, Räikkönen, Barrichello, Webber, Ralf Schumacher and Alonso.
+In warm weather conditions, the final practice session was led by Panis who recorded a time of 1:13.457, ahead of Michael Schumacher, Trulli, Coulthard, Montoya, Räikkönen, Barrichello, Webber, Ralf Schumacher and Alonso.
 Several competitors spun during the session; none sustained damage to their cars.
-Räikkönen paced a fifteen-minute warm-up session that took place before the second qualifying session with a lap of 1 minute and 13.886 seconds.
+Räikkönen paced a 15-minute warm-up session that took place before the second qualifying session with a lap of 1:13.886.
 Barrichello, Michael Schumacher, Coulthard, Montoya, Webber, Button, Ralf Schumacher, Villeneuve and Heidfeld were second to tenth.